top of page

 Form of Life

-The question is one of the search for a "form of life".
-In 1980, Ando claimed that "life patterns can be extracted and developed from living under severe conditions" (Japan Architect 1980:4).
-This idea is indeed rather "Wittgensteinian".
-When Ando decides to combat the "superfluous", he is not looking for a functionalism able to provide superficial comfort.
-His Townhouse at Kujo, for example, has been called irrational and inconvenient.
-However, as usual, Ando decided not to listen to the demands of society.
-What is more important than social, functional or aesthetic imperatives is "the clarity of one's logic."
+The issue at stake is the search for a “form of life.”
+In 1980, Tadao Ando remarked that “life patterns can be extracted and developed from living under severe conditions” (Japan Architect, 1980: 4).
+This claim is unmistakably Wittgensteinian in spirit.
+When Ando sets out to eliminate the superfluous, he is not pursuing a form of functionalism designed to deliver superficial comfort.
+His Azuma House (Row House in Sumiyoshi), for example, has often been criticized as irrational or inconvenient.
+Yet Ando characteristically refuses to yield to such social expectations.
+What matters more than social, functional, or aesthetic imperatives is, as he puts it, “the clarity of one’s logic.”

-The "emptiness" sought by Wittgenstein when requesting silence at the moment the unspeakable (das Unsagbare) has crystallized, corresponds to Ando's call for silence as the degree zero of symbolization.
-There is no speech except that uttered by the empty space, which becomes obvious when Ando says: "I prefer for the space to speak and for the walls to produce no sense of their own identities."
+The “emptiness” sought by Wittgenstein when he calls for silence at the moment the unspeakable (das Unsagbare) has crystallized corresponds closely to Ando’s appeal to silence as the zero degree of symbolization.
+Here, there is no speech other than that articulated by empty space itself—a point made explicit when Ando remarks: “I prefer the space to speak, and the walls to produce no sense of their own identity.”

 Emptiness, Silence